 Negative entries on your credit report will stay active for up to 7 years.
 After the 7 years are up the negative entries will be removed from your credit report.

-7) Create Monthly and Yearly Budget
+7. Create Monthly and Yearly Budgets

 Once you have gotten this far you should know exactly where you stand with your personal finance.
 Now that you know where you are you can start planning on where you want to be.